 Mertes Award for Excellence in Community College Research

-The recipient(s) of the award are selected by a review committee of ACCCA Board representatives along with representatives of the Management Development Commission (MDC) and the Research and Planning Group (RP Group).
+Award recipient(s) are selected by a review committee of ACCCA Board representatives along with representatives of the Management Development Commission (MDC) and the Research and Planning Group (RP Group).

-Authors of research completed within the past two years are eligible and nominations may be made by either colleagues of the author, organizations or candidates may self-nominate for the award.
-Submissions should include an abstract/executive summary of the research of no more than 20 pages.
+Those eligible include the authors of research completed within the past two years and nominations may be made by the author, an organization sponsoring the research or the research team.
+Submissions should include an abstract (2 pages max), and an Executive Summary of the research (20 pages max).
 The committee may request additional information if needed.

-Winners will receive a $500 cash award from the Mertes Award Fund, have their abstract published online by ACCCA and their name will be engraved on a perpetual plaque kept at the ACCCA headquarters in Sacramento and displayed annually
+Recipients of each award will receive a $500 honorarium cash from the David Mertes Research Award Fund, and have their abstract published online by ACCCA.

 - Submission of an abstract (1 to 2 pages) and an executive summary (not to exceed 20 pages) describing the research.
 It is not necessary to submit the entire research document.

 - The research must have been completed within the prior two years.